mjimenezj/Portfolio/Projects/Project_1/README.md

 ## 8. Conclusions <a id="conclusions"></a>

-In the case of 👶🏻🩺 Fetal Health Prediction, recall is crucial because **it's mandatory to minimize the numer of false negatives**, in order to avoid babies with an abnormal condition not being treated at time.
+In the case of 👶🏻🩺 Fetal Health Prediction, recall is crucial because **it's mandatory to minimize the number of false negatives**, in order to avoid babies with an abnormal condition not being treated at time.
 Given this context, even though the KNN model seems the most promising, its **recall**  is the lowest of the three, making it to miss a significant number of positive cases.
 For this reason, **SVM is the most appropriate model** for the task due to its superior recall and excellent performance across other metrics like ROC-AUC.

 **Final Thoughts:**